dreamsxin/ext-async/README.md

 make install
 popd

-mkdir task
+mkdir ext-async
-curl -LSs https://github.com/concurrent-php/task/archive/master.tar.gz | sudo tar -xz -C "task" --strip-components 1
+curl -LSs https://github.com/concurrent-php/ext-async/archive/master.tar.gz | sudo tar -xz -C "ext-async" --strip-components 1

-pushd task
+pushd ext-async
 phpize
 ./configure
 make install
 popd
 ```

 This will install a modified version of PHP's master branch that has full support for `async` and `await`.
-It will also install the `task` extension that is required for the actual async execution model.
+It will also install the `async` extension that is required for the actual async execution model.

 ### Source Transformation Examples